Easy, One-Pot Coconut Thai Chicken Curry

 - Meanwhile, place the chicken in a large bowl and season all over with kosher salt.
 Use 1 teaspoon per pound.

 - Add the curry powder, turmeric, and Thai red curry paste to the onions, and stir until onions are coated in the spices, about a minute.
 Add the tomatoes, and stir until they just begin to soften, about a minute.
 Add the can of coconut milk.
-Fill up the empty can of coconut milk twice with water and add to the pan.
+Fill up the empty can of coconut milk with water and add to the pan.
 Add the fish sauce and brown sugar and bring to a simmer.
-Note: It’s going to feel like a lot of liquid — just go with it.
-In the hour in the oven, it will reduce considerably.
+(Note: A number of people have had issues with this being too liquidy, so I’ve reduced the amount of water from 2 empty cans to one… hope this solves the issues.).

 - Add cilantro and stir.
 Add spinach, if using, and stir.
 Spoon rice into bowls.
 Top with chicken and sauce, and serve immediately.